my-realm/musings/about-infinity.md

 Isn't information transfer, in and of itself, a type of flux, that would limit the ways in which an observer can make accurate and precise observations about the world in and around us?

-I was inspired to think about the above types of things, while relaxing and watching this wonderful discussion about the topic of "infinity" - https://www.youtube.com/watch?v=Vp570S6Plt8
+I was inspired to think about the above types of things, while relaxing and watching this wonderful discussion about the topic of "infinity" - "Mathematician Explains Infinity in 5 Levels of Difficulty | WIRED | 30th Jan, 2023" https://www.youtube.com/watch?v=Vp570S6Plt8

 ---